-FY 2020-2021

-FY 2020-2021 Systems Advocacy Effort(s): (Provide one or more new systems advocacy efforts)

-- Coordination with inter-disciplinary teams in order to better serve residents in LTC. - Participation in developing disaster preparedness plans for residents of LTC facilities and their families.
+FY 2020-2021 FY 2020-2021 Systems Advocacy Effort(s): (Provide one or more new systems advocacy efforts) Coordination with inter-disciplinary teams in order to better serve residents in LTC.
+Participation in developing disaster preparedness plans for residents of LTC facilities and their families.
 FY 2021-2022: Coordination with Public Guardian to improve response to residents and Ombudsman.

-Outcome of FY 2020-2021 Efforts:

-- 1. Substantiated and resolved allegations of suspected abuse and neglect of LTC residents due to collaboration with multi-disciplinary team members. - 2.
+Outcome of FY 2020-2021 Efforts: 1.
+Substantiated and resolved allegations of suspected abuse and neglect of LTC residents due to collaboration with multi-disciplinary team members.
 In collaboration with Community Care Licensing (CDSS-CCL), Ombudsmen worked to ensure that LTC facilities have an established disaster preparedness plan.

-FY 2021-2022 Systems Advocacy Efforts:

-- 1. Collaborate with Adult Protective Services (APS) to delineate the respective jurisdictions of APS and the Ombudsman Program. - 2.
-Establish a protocol for investigating complaints in unlicensed facilities by collaborating with multi-disciplinary team members to ensure a joint visit, when appropriate.
+FY 2021-2022 Systems Advocacy Efforts: 1.
+Collaborate with Adult Protective Services (APS) to delineate the respective jurisdictions of APS and the Ombudsman Program.
+2. Establish a protocol for investigating complaints in unlicensed facilities by collaborating with multi-disciplinary team members to ensure a joint visit, when appropriate.
 FY 2022-2023: Focus on unrepresented residents to ensure the Inter-Disciplinary Team process is being correctly followed.

-FY 2023-2024

-Outcome of 2022-2023 Efforts:

-FY 2023-2024 Systems Advocacy Effort(s): (Provide one or more new systems advocacy efforts)
+FY 2023-2024: Increase advocacy for residents by providing education and support for the establishment of new Resident Council's amongst the 55 skilled nursing facilities in the PSA.
+Outcome of 2022-2023 Efforts: FY 2023-2024 Systems Advocacy Effort(s): 1.
+Educated all LTC Ombudsman on the new Office of

+FY 2023-2024 Systems Advocacy Effort(s): 1.
+Educated all LTC Ombudsman on the new Office of the Patient Representative that will assist unrepresented residents regarding questions of medical necessity in Skilled Nursing Facilities.
+Re-educated all LTC Ombudsman on procedures for advocating for unrepresented residents in matters of care and resident's rights.